Ka'ba-ye Zartosht: Stairway

 A thirty-stair stairway (each stair is 2 to 2.12 m long, 26 cm wide and 26 cm high) is placed in the middle of the northern wall, reaching the threshold of the entrance doorway.
-Thus, the intention was for the Ka'ba to look like a three-floor tower that has seven doors or hatches on each floor; but only one hatch has been made into a true door, while the others are left as holeless blind windows.
+The intention was for the Ka'ba to look like a three-floor tower with seven doors or hatches on each floor; but only one hatch has been made into a true door, while the others are blind windows.

 The structure stands on a three-tiered platform.
 The first tier is 27 cm above the ground, and the tower is 14.12 m high including the triple tiers or stairs of its platform.
 The base is square-shaped, with each side approximately 7.30 m long.
 The ceiling of the structure is smooth and flat on the inside, but its roof has a bilateral slope that begins from the line in the middle of the rooftop on the outside, creating the pyramid-like appearance previously mentioned.
 The doorway is 1.75 m high and 87 cm wide and at one point had a very heavy two-panel door which is now missing.
 There are carved-out notches for the upper and lower heels of each door panel in the stone frame which are visible to modern observers.
 Some have assumed that the door would have been made of wood, but a stone door, very similar to the remains of the one found in Ka'ba-ye Zartosht, exists in Solomon's Prison in Pasargadae, which indicates that both doors were made of stone.
 The doorway leads to a single interior room.
 This space is quadrangular, has an area of 3.74 by 3.72 m, and is 5.5 m high, with the thickness of its walls being between 1.54 and 1.62 m.